rreusser/beans/README.md

     $ beans

-That's kinda silly.
+But that's kinda silly.
 Who wants to dedicate a terminal window to a single number?
 To daemonize a bean counter, just type

+    $ beansd start

+Then you can start and stop the counter with

     $ beans start

-When a daemonized counter is running, you can check your beans with
+    $ beans stop

+and query the current value with

     $ beans